spambo01/symantic/README.md

-#calculating mean, sd, histogram using windows forms
+#calculated mean, sd, histogram using windows forms

 ##Using C#,

 write some code to:
 ⋅⋅⋅Read the file contents into memory write your own algorithms to